 We hope this website will give you a brief insight into our school along with useful information.
 If you have any questions or would like to speak to someone, please do not hesitate to contact the school.

-Head Teacher – Hadleigh Infants and Nursery School
+Acting Head Teacher– Hadleigh Infants and Nursery School

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.